This post was originally published in 2021

 4653 Beverly Blvd, Los Angeles, CA 90004

-This Italian restaurant opened in 2019 and right when the pandemic hit, they incorporated takeout menu items like focaccia-style pizza and Caesar salad.
-However, during this time, the most requested menu item was their ice cream pints, which they hadn’t sold before!
-It is prepared fresh every day with high-quality ingredients and a cutting-edge ice cream machine from Italy, which produces a wonderfully creamy and smooth texture.
+This upscale Italian restaurant opened in 2019.
+During the pandemic, they started incorporating menu items that received a good amount of positive feedback, like their Caesar salad and focaccia bread.
+However, their most requested item was their ice cream pints, which they hadn’t sold before!
+Their ice cream is prepared fresh every day with locally sourced ingredients and a cutting-edge ice cream machine from Italy, yielding a wonderfully creamy and uniquely smooth texture.
 If this is not enough, the ice cream is made by veteran pastry chefs who introduce a variety of seasonal flavors to the dessert menu.

-I had to include Antico when I saw people were raving about their Honeycomb ice cream, deeming it “the best ice cream you will ever have”.
+Some people have deemed their honeycomb ice cream “the best ice cream you will ever have”.
 Their pint prices start at $14.
-If you’re feeling extra fancy and you want to treat yourself to a five-star Italian meal followed by luxurious and decadent ice cream, then Antico will be your best choice.
-Considering that the pint will last you for a few days and that you’re not eating store-bought ice cream, but rather ice cream meticulously prepared from scratch by renowned chefs, it won’t seem that exorbitant.
-You can also enjoy this ice cream if you dine in at the restaurant.
+If you’re feeling extra fancy and you want to treat yourself to a five-star Italian meal followed by premium ice cream, then Antico will be your best choice.
+Considering that the pint will last you for a few days and that you won’t be eating a run-of-the-mill ice cream, but rather ice cream meticulously prepared from scratch by renowned chefs, the price doesn’t seem that exorbitant.

 To see the ice cream flavors and the menu, click here.